 GANs\cite{goodfellow2014generative,denton2015deep} are originally proposed to generate images from random inputs in an unconditional manner.
 They contain a generator and a discriminator; the generator aims to output samples to be indistinguishable from the training samples while the discriminator tries to differentiate them.
-Recently, many conditions have been proposed and integrated into GANs for various applications such as image segmentation \cite{isola2017image, luc2016semantic,dou2018unsupervised}, image synthesis \cite{kazemi2018facial}, super-resolution \cite{ledig2017photo}, image reconstruction\cite{wolterink2017deep,wolterink2017generative,wang20183d}, medical image translation \cite{zhao2018synthesizing, iqbal2018generative, armanious2020medgan, armanious2019unsupervised} and words to images synthesis \cite{reed2016generative}.
-The conditional GANs are generally divided into paired image-to-image translation and unpaired image-to-image translation.
+Recently, many conditions have been proposed and integrated into GANs for various applications such as image segmentation \cite{isola2017image, luc2016semantic,dou2018unsupervised}, image synthesis \cite{kazemi2018facial}, super-resolution \cite{ledig2017photo}, image reconstruction\cite{wolterink2017deep,wolterink2017generative,wang20183d}, medical image translation \cite{zhao2018synthesizing, iqbal2018generative, armanious2020medgan, armanious2019unsupervised} and text-to-images synthesis \cite{reed2016generative}.
+Such conditional GANs are generally divided into paired image-to-image translation and unpaired image-to-image translation.

-\subsubsection{Paired Image-to-image Translation}
+\subsection{Paired Image-to-image Translation}

-Paired image-to-image translation methods obtain a mapping that converts an image from one domain to another by training on a paired dataset \cite{isola2017image, tripathy2018learning}.
-Earlier, many paired image-to-image translation algorithms have been proposed for various tasks, e.g, super resolution \cite{ledig2017photo}, image segmentation \cite{lei2020skin,xue2018segan,zhang2017deep,zhuang2016multi}, spatial transformation, denoising, etc. \cite{isola2017image} proposed pix2pix which can be applied to general translation tasks.
-However, it is often difficult to obtain paired training data to train the network models.
+Paired image-to-image translation methods are trained on a paired dataset to obtain a mapping which converts an image from one domain to another \cite{isola2017image, tripathy2018learning}.
+Earlier, many paired image-to-image translation algorithms have been proposed for various tasks, e.g, super resolution \cite{ledig2017photo}, image segmentation \cite{lei2020skin,xue2018segan,zhang2017deep,zhuang2016multi}, spatial transformation, denoising, etc. Isola et. al \cite{isola2017image} proposed pix2pix which can be applied to general translation tasks.
+However, it is often difficult to obtain paired training data to train models of this type.

-\subsubsection{Unpaired Image-to-image Translation}
+\subsection{Unpaired Image-to-image Translation}